luckyhyosun/fullstackopen/README.md

   _*Store is the place where the server keeps all active tokens or sessions, like database table(MySQL) or in-memory store(Redis)._

 🐬 **Opaque Token**
++ Definition
+  - A random, meaningless string used as an access token
+  - “Opaque” because clients cannot read or interpret it — only the server knows what it represents.
 + Guest receives a random key🔑 with no info.
 + The server still keeps a cabinet (a central storage, like database table) of all tokens and associated guest info.
 + Every visit: